Lease Agreements – By State

 Step 2 – Describe the Premises

-The “premises” are the exact address and type of rented property, such as an apartment, house, or condominium.
+The “premises” is the exact address and type of rented property, such as an apartment, house, or condominium.
+Describe the property in detail to clearly identify it.
+Give information about these elements:

 - A fixed-term lease means the agreement is set for a predetermined or fixed period.
 It expires on the end date listed in the agreement (usually up to six months, one year, or two years from the start date).